Renormalization-Group Invariant Parity-Doublet Model for Nuclear and Neutron-Star Matter: The Parity-Doublet Model

 To bracket these possibilities we chose a range of $m_0$ between 500~MeV and 800~MeV in the following.
 For any fixed value of $m_0$ the parameters in the baryonic Lagrangian \eqref{eq:L_f} are thus fixed from Eqs.~\eqref{eq:g1g2}.

 The leading mesonic couplings are $ m^2$ and $\lambda$, or equivalently, $\tilde{m}^2$ and $u$ as defined in Eqs.~\eqref{eq:defmt} and \eqref{eq:defu}.
 While $\tilde m^2$ is RG invariant, the latter is RG-scale $\nu $ dependent.
 Instead of $u \equiv u(\nu)$, we therefore use the RG invariant scale parameter $\Lambda = \nu \, e^{\pi^2/u} = m_0\, e^{\pi^2/u_0 }$ in our scheme, as introduced above.
-These two are fixed in the vacuum, requiring the expectation value of the $\sigma$-field and its Euclidean (curvature) mass parameter at the reference scale\footnote{In general, these relations involve finite finite renormalization factors from meson field renormalization.} to be given by $f_\pi$ and $m_\sigma^2$,
+These two are fixed in the vacuum, requiring the expectation value of the $\sigma$-field and its Euclidean (curvature) mass parameter at the reference scale to be given by $f_\pi$ and $m_\sigma^2$,\footnote{In general, these relations involve finite renormalization factors from meson field renormalization.}

-Since the mass parameter of the $\sigma$-meson as a broad two-pion resonance, is not very well constrained phenomenologically, we allow it to vary between 400~MeV and 550~MeV in the fitting procedure described next.
+Since the mass parameter of the $\sigma$-meson as a broad two-pion resonance, is not very well constrained phenomenologically, we allow it to vary between 400~MeV and 550~MeV.
+It is otherwise not included in the fit procedure described next, but listed as a result, separated by a double line in the last column of Tab.~\ref{tab:fit_prms}.

 In addition to $\Lambda $ and $\tilde m^2$, the remaining parameters that need to be fixed are given by the dimensionless mesonic $c_6$ and $c_8$ in \eqref{eq:Veff} and the strengths $g_\omega $ and $g_\rho$ of isoscalar and isovector vector repulsion between the baryons.
 To achieve this we use a best-fit procedure by minimizing the residual function